-For more information, see HDX dashboard and reports.
+For more information, see SD-WAN Center Dashboard.

 - Do not expect the WAN link latency, jitter, and packet drop would always match application latency, jitter, and packet drop.
 WAN Link loss correlates to the actual WAN packet loss, while application loss is after retransmit, which is lower than WAN link loss.

 - WAN Link latency displayed in the GUI is BOWT (Best One Way Time).
 It is the best metrics of the link as a means to gauge the health of the link.
 The application QoE tracks and calculates the total and average latency of all the packets for that application.
 This often does not match the link BOWT.

 - When an MSI session starts, during ICA handshake, the session might be temporarily counted as 4 SSI instead of 1 MSI.
 After the handshake is complete, it will converge to 1 MSI.
 If the conversion happens before the SQL table is updated, it might show up in ICA_Summary for that minute.

 - On session reconnect, since initial protocol information is not exchanged, SD-WAN is not able to identify MSI, hence each connection is counted as SSI information.